wcgordon1/TustinRecruiting/src/content/jobs/tr-senior-ios-engineer-fort-worth-seni-elvsci.md

 ---
 position: Senior iOS Engineer
 description: >-
-  Our company is a well-funded startup based in Los Angeles, California.
+  Our company is a wellfunded startup based in Los Angeles, California.
 We specialize in FinTech, with an emphasis on mobile banking and digital payment solutions for crypto enthusiasts.
-We're looking for a remote, Senior iOS Engineer to join our dynamic team and lead a pod of 3-4 mobile developers.
-The successful candidate will possess strong leadership skills, a deep understanding of iOS development, and a passion for growing with a fast-paced startup.
+We're looking for a remote, Senior iOS Engineer to join our dynamic team and lead a pod of 34 mobile developers.
+The successful candidate will possess strong leadership skills, a deep understanding of iOS development, and a passion for growing with a fastpaced startup.
+Position Overview As a Remote Senior i...

-  ## Position Overview

-  As a Remote Senior i...
 location: 'Fort Worth, TX'
 team: Mobile
 schedule: Full Time